MrMikeFloyd/cloud-kickstarter-aws/README.md

 That's it.

 Should you run into any errors along the way, please have a look at the initial setup steps below.
-Also, please don't forget to teardown everything when you've played around enough to avoid unnecessary cost.
+Also, please don't forget to tear down everything when you're done to avoid unnecessary cost.

 ## Detailed Setup